 - you are self-isolating after returning to the UK from abroad, unless you have tested positive for coronavirus or have been instructed to self-isolate by NHS Test and Trace.

 - you do not have a valid notification from NHS Test and Trace.
 The legal duty to self-isolate that comes into force on 28 September applies only to people who have been told to self-isolate by NHS Test and Trace.

 If your bank account is overdrawn you are able to exercise your 'first right of appropriation'.
-This means you have the right to tell the bank how you want the £500 payment to be used so that they don't automatically use it to clear your overdraft.
+This means you have the right to tell the bank how you want the £500 payment (£700 for applications received from 27 January 2021 onwards) to be used so that they don't automatically use it to clear your overdraft.
 The law provides that a customer needs a minimum amount of money to live on.

 See Citizens Advice Bureau for further help to claim back any charges.